 Which countries have banned the AstraZeneca Covishield Indian vaccine?

-Malta is just one of the European countries refusing entry to UK holidaymakers who have received the vaccine
+Transport secretary Grant Shapps says Malta is now accepting UK holidaymakers who have received the vaccine

 Millions of British holidaymakers could be shut out of European holidays because some AstraZeneca jabs are not automatically recognised by the EU vaccine passport scheme.

-Up to five million doses of the Indian-made vaccine have been administered in the UK, but Malta Tourism Authority guidance states that anyone with an Indian-made dose will be refused entry to the country.
+Up to five million doses of the Indian-made vaccine have been administered in the UK, but some countries are refusing travellers with an Indian-made dose.

 But what is the Indian AZ or Covishield vaccine, which countries accept it – and how do I know if I’ve received it?